Swapnil-Sa/Data-Analysis-and-Visualization-Lab/Experiment-10/README.md

 Additionally, the confusion matrix is visualized to better understand classification results.

 ## Dataset
-The dataset used is the **California Housing Training Dataset** provided in Google Colab at:
+The dataset used is the **California Housing Training Dataset** provided in Google Colab